diskoverdata/diskover-docs/source_files/search_syntax_temp.md

 #### Find all Files in a Sequence

-To find all files in a sequence, if you type for example **img\*.dpx** would find all files with the following similar names: img001.dpx, img002.dpx, etc.
+To find all files in a sequence, if you type for example **img\*.dpx**, Diskover would find all files with the following similar names: img001.dpx, img002.dpx, etc.

 #### Example Using * and ? in the Same Query
 Both **?** and **\*** wild cards can be used in the same query, for example searching for Johnny Smith: **John\* Sm?th**

->🔆 &nbsp;If you prefer not typing the **\*** and ALWAYS want to use it by default, you can select that preference **> gear icon > settings > [predictive search](#predictive_search)**.
-Please be aware that using predictive search might expand your results way too much.
-Throughout this chapter, we will assume the predictive search has not been selected.

 <p id="search_field_names"></p>